AimiaMobile/unit-testing-guidelines/README.md

 The following guidelines will help you to design more testable code.

-> Ref: The Art of Unit Testing, Appendix A.2: Design goals for testability
+> The Art of Unit Testing, Appendix A.2: Design goals for testability

 Design guideline | Benefit(s)
 --- | ---